-Portfolio Managers: The professionals primarily responsible for the day-to-day management of the Fund are Nam To, CFA; Wayne Xie; Kimberly Chan; Vanessa Yang; William Helm, CFA; and Sandy Lu, CFA ("Portfolio Managers").
+Portfolio Managers: The professionals primarily responsible for the day-to-day management of the Fund are Nam To, CFA; Wayne Xie; Kimberly Chan; Vanessa Yang; and Sandy Lu, CFA ("Portfolio Managers").
 Messrs.
 To and Xie have been Portfolio Managers of the Fund since the Fund's inception.
 Ms. Chan has been a Portfolio Manager of the Fund since June 10, 2019.
-Ms. Yang has been a Portfolio Manager of the Fund since December 2020.
-Messrs.
-Helm and Lu have been Portfolio Managers of the Fund since April 2022.
+Ms. Yang has been a Portfolio Manager of the Fund since April 2022.